YunzeZang/InSeasonMapping/README.md

 # Example data

-The example data is available at https://drive.google.com/file/d/1X3mj7xjg7j5suDdKehDBlXSAprl1rtrW/view?usp=sharing
+The example training data is available at https://drive.google.com/file/d/1X3mj7xjg7j5suDdKehDBlXSAprl1rtrW/view?usp=sharing

+The mapping results of OWSC in Sites I to VI is available at https://drive.google.com/file/d/1h-_AKzMXXZdTx7ih9Oknrn__TOdwhd6r/view?usp=sharing

 # How to use?
 1. Modify the file path in utility_prepareData.py.
 Make sure orgnize data using format in utility_prepareData.py